mist475/EndermiteOverhaul/README.md

 - Endermite eggs are the only source of endermen in the world (configurable)
 - Endermen will aggro on anything that destroys the eggs
 - Endermites have a chance to drop an egg on death (the chance increases up to 100% if the endermite is older than 10 minutes)
+- An achievement is added for killing an endermen spawned near an endermite egg

 ## Changes from vanilla endermite mechanics